arkarOnHub/arkarOnHub/README.md

 - 👋 Hi, I’m @arkarOnHub
-- 👀 I’m interested in Web Development and Programming
+- 👀 I used to be interested in Web Development...
+But now I am learning AI
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Collaboration (Coming Soon)
-- 📫 How to reach me ...
+- 📫 IG ... @htet_arkar__

 <!---
 arkarOnHub/arkarOnHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.